 The Thirty Meter Telescope is being designed and developed by the TMT International Observatory LLC (TIO).
 The TIO is a non-profit international partnership between the California Institute of Technology, the University of California, the National Institutes of Natural Sciences of Japan, the National Astronomical Observatories of the Chinese Academy of Sciences, the Department of Science and Technology of India, and the National Research Council (Canada).
 The Association of Universities for Research in Astronomy (AURA) is a TIO Associate and major funding for TMT has been provided by the Gordon & Betty Moore Foundation.
 The TIO will also run the TMT operations once the telescope is completed.

-TMT scientists selected Maunakea in July 2009 after a rigorous five-year campaign spanning the entire globe that measured virtually every atmospheric feature that might affect the performance of the telescope.
-Community outreach and engagement have been important to TMT from the start.
-Over the last 10 years, the project has held more than 20 public meetings, participated in numerous one-on-one meetings and group presentations, and has engaged in open dialog and meaningful discussions with community members and stakeholders to better understand the island’s issues as well as the cultural and natural significance of Maunakea.
+The Board of the Thirty Meter Telescope selected Maunakea in July 2009 after a rigorous five-year campaign spanning the entire globe that measured virtually every atmospheric feature that might affect the performance of the telescope.
+Community outreach and engagement have been important to TMT from the start Since that time, the project has held many public meetings, participated in hundreds of one-on-one meetings and group presentations, and has engaged in open dialog and meaningful discussions with community members and stakeholders to better understand the island’s issues as well as the cultural and natural significance of Maunakea.
 TMT has diligently followed the state’s laws, procedures and processes in its efforts to build TMT on Maunakea, including the preparation of a very extensive environmental impact statement.
 Over the last few years, TMT has experienced several unforeseen challenges, starting with the halting of its official groundbreaking ceremony by protestors in October 2014.
-Subsequent protests on the mountain prevented the start of construction on two separate occasions.
-On Thursday, September 28, 2017 the State Board of Land and Natural Resources (BLNR) announced its decision to grant the Conservation District Use Permit to the University of Hawaii – Hilo to build TMT on Maunakea.
-TMT is now assessing its next steps.
-TMT is also awaiting resolution on the state’s consent to the University of Hawaii’s sublease to the TMT International Observatory.
-The issue is currently with the Hawaii State Supreme Court.
+Subsequent protests on the mountain prevented the start of construction on two separate occasions in 2015.
+On September 28, 2017 the State Board of Land and Natural Resources (BLNR) announced its decision to grant the Conservation District Use Permit to the University of Hawaii – Hilo to build TMT on Maunakea.
+That permit was challenged in court and TMT is awaiting a ruling from the Hawaii State Supreme Court.
+The Hawaii State Supreme Court did rule in TMT’s favor in a second lawsuit contesting the state’s consent to the University of Hawaii’s sublease to the TMT International Observatory.
 Much more information about TMT and Hawaii can be found on a dedicated website at http://www.maunakeaandtmt.org/.